-The district may offer remote instruction when and if authorized by TEA.
+The district may offer remote instruction in accordance with TEA guidelines.
 All district policies, procedures, guidelines, rules, and other expectations of student behavior will be enforced as applicable in a remote or virtual learning environment.

 Report Cards/Progress Reports and Conferences (All Grade Levels)